mysociety/noiseworks/README.md

 In summary, with more details below:

-1. Install poetry
+1. Install poetry, postgres and postgis
 2. `script/setup` to install dependencies
+3. Create a noiseworks db e.g. `createdb noiseworks`
+4. Update the `DATABASE_URL` in `.env` to point to this e.g. `DATABASE_URL='postgis://USERNAME@localhost/noiseworks'`
-3. `poetry run script/server` to run a server
+5. `poetry run script/server` to run a server

 #### Code dependencies